 There are two essential criteria to consider when choosing an event registration tool.
 One is, as we’ve already discussed, the feature set provided by each solution.
 The other is whether or not each option will fit into your budget.

 Eventbrite and Event Espresso have very different pricing models.
-Eventbrite charges you based on how many paid tickets your visitors purchase:
+Eventbrite fees and charges are based on the price of a ticket and how many paid tickets your visitors purchase:

 This means that if you only want to promote a couple of events, and you don’t need a lot of features, Eventbrite can be an affordable solution.
 If you choose the Essentials plan and only sell a few tickets here and there, your costs should stay low.